Notre-Dame artwork moved out for restoration

-It's been three days since Riester boosted morale in France and elsewhere by saying the main structure of the Notre-Dame cathedral had been saved by firefighters.
+Riester boosted morale in France and elsewhere this week by saying the main structure of the Notre-Dame cathedral had been saved by firefighters.

 Most of the artworks had been saved, and the damage was relatively minor.